Should Algorithms for Random SAT and Max-SAT be Different?: Experiments

 \section{Experiments}

-We now describe a series of experiments that assess the make/break calculations and clause selection strategies for ProMS, comparing it with the winners of recent Max-SAT Evaluations.
+We now describe our experiments to assess ProMS and compare it with the winners of recent Max-SAT Evaluations.

-\subsection{Experimental setup}
+\pheadB{Parameters} Our approach has thee parameters: $\eta$, $\zeta$ and $\delta$.
+In order to tune these, we use the benchmark data from the Max-SAT Evaluation 2012\footnote{\url{http://www.maxsat.udl.cat/12/benchmarks/index.html}}, because for all of these instances optimal solutions are available\footnote{\url{http://www.maxsat.udl.cat/12/detailed/ms-random-incomplete-table.html}}.
+Based on a grid search, we set the parameters as $\eta=-2.5$, $\zeta=r+17.5$, and $\delta=0.4 \cdot r - 1.4$, where $r$ is the ratio.
+Note that the $\zeta$ parameter means that for formula with larger ratio, more preference is given to variables according to their make values, which is in line with Conclusion~\ref{c2}.

-\pheadA{Benchmarks} All the benchmarks in our experiment are unweighted instances from the following two particularly hard problem domains. \begin{enumerate}[noitemsep,nolistsep,leftmargin=12pt] \item High girth model based benchmarks: This is an important model for generating Max-SAT problem instances due to the degree of difficulty for satisfication~\cite{bejar2009generating}.
-A high expansion of the incidence graph of a CNF implies high resolution width~\cite{DBLP:conf/aaai/AnsoteguiBFM08}.
-In the Max-SAT Evaluation, high girth instances distinguished the performance of different solvers, while the results of other classes are rather close.
-We use the high girth benchmark of ratio 4 from the Max-SAT Evaluation 2015 as our first class, including $25$ instances of $250$ variables and $25$ of $300$ variables.
-The remaining classes are generated by the high girth generator provided by its author, with $350$, $400$, $500$, $600$ variables respectively and the same ratio as the first class.
-Each of these classes includes $25$ instances.
+\subsection{Experimental Setup}

-\item Random $k$-sat benchmark based on fixed clause length random model (also known as uniform random $k$-SAT): We use 244 random 3-SAT instances from the Max-SAT Evaluation 2015, with particulary large ratios range from 7.5 to 21.5 to evaluate the robustness of our algorithm. \end{enumerate}
+\pheadA{Benchmarks} We use all of the random 3-CNF\footnote{Random 2-CNF instances in the Max-SAT Evaluation 2016 are too trivial to report, cf. \url{http://maxsat.ia.udl.cat/detailed/incomplete-ms-random-table.html}} instances from the Max-SAT Evaluation 2016 (244 in total), with particularly large ratios ranging from 7.5 to 21.5 to evaluate the robustness of our algorithm.
+Such high ratio benchmarks are well-suited for an empirical confirmation of our theory, because low ratio formulae do not aid in distinguishing the performance of different solvers in the Max-SAT Evaluation.
+The instances are evaluated 20 times each.

-\pheadB{Baselines} We compared ProMS with five state-of-the-art SLS solvers in Experiment 3, all using the optimal parameters suggested in the referenced literature below.
+\pheadB{Baselines} We compared ProMS with four state-of-the-art SLS solvers, all using the optimal parameters suggested in the referenced literature below.

-\begin{itemize}[noitemsep,nolistsep,leftmargin=10pt] \item \textbf{probSAT:} We use probSAT, downloaded from EDACC\footnote{http://satcompetition.org/edacc/sc14/experiment/24/solver-configurations/1559}, which was the best-performing system in the SAT Competition 2013 ``Sequential Random SAT'' track and the SAT Competition 2014 ``Parallel Random SAT'' track.
+\begin{itemize}[noitemsep,nolistsep,leftmargin=10pt] \item \textbf{probSAT:} We use probSAT, downloaded from EDACC\footnote{\url{http://satcompetition.org/edacc/sc14/experiment/24/solver-configurations/1559}}, which was the best-performing system in the SAT Competition 2013 ``Sequential Random SAT'' track and the SAT Competition 2014 ``Parallel Random SAT'' track.
+Parameters are tuned based on the Max-SAT Evaluation 2012, on the same tuning set as for ProMS.